I don’t know about you, but when I started out as a freelance writer, I had no fucking clue how to pitch a guest post and actually get it accepted.

-Let’s face it – if you pitch a guest post about the 10 best iPhone apps to a blog all about gardening tips, that shit’s going to get deleted faster than a Nigerian prince scam email.
+Let’s face it – if you pitch a guest post about the 10 best iPhone apps to a blog all about gardening tips, that shit’s going to get deleted faster than a “you just received a $1,000,000 inheritance, so please give me your SSN# and bank account info!” scam email.

 I’m not just saying that.

-One time, someone pitched me a guest post for Writing Revolt, and they wanted to contribute something that had nothing to do with blogging or freelance writing.
+One time, someone pitched me a guest post for Creative Revolt, and they wanted to contribute something that had nothing to do with blogging or freelance writing.